Jacar mascot — reading along A laptop whose eyes follow your cursor while you read.

 Long-term Implications

-For the next critical-infrastructure project you adopt, it’s worth asking: who “owns” the code and what incentives do they have?
-The answer matters.
+For the next infrastructure project you adopt, the right question isn’t just “what does it do?” but “who governs the code and what incentives do they have?”.

 Conclusion

-OpenTofu is the predictable and well-organised community response to a license change many considered unilateral.
-It’s a viable option today and very likely dominant medium-term in the IaC space.
-Compatibility with existing Terraform drastically reduces switching cost.
-For most organisations, the decision isn’t urgent — but it’s worth making it informed.
+OpenTofu is a technically viable option today, with full compatibility with existing Terraform, and very likely dominant medium-term in the IaC space.
+Neutral governance under the Linux Foundation reduces the risk of future surprises.
+For most organisations, the decision isn’t urgent — but it’s worth making it informed, not by default.